Causal Machine Learning: A Survey and Open Problems: Introduction

 Multiple works have argued that these issues are partly due to the lack of causal formalisms in modern ML systems \cite{EOCI, goyal2020inductive, pearl2019seven,causal_world,scholkopf2021towards}.
 Subsequently, there has been a surge of interest in the research community on \emph{causal machine learning} (\causalml), which are machine learning methods that utilize causal knowledge about the to-be-modeled system.\footnote{In parallel, there is a growing trend of using modern machine learning techniques to estimate causal quantities, e.g., treatment effects, which is \emph{not} the focus of this survey, see \Cref{sec:ml_for_causality} for more details on this line of work.} This survey covers how causality can address open ML problems.

-In a nutshell, causal inference provides a language for formalizing structural knowledge about the data-generating process (DGP) via \emph{Structural Causal Models} (SCMs) \cite{pearl2009causality}.
+In a nutshell, causal inference provides a language for formalizing structural knowledge about the data-generating process (DGP) via \emph{causal models} \cite{EOCI}.
+A variety of causal formalisms exist \cite{spirtes2000causation, pearl2009causality, hernan2010causal, dawid2021, bareinboim2022pearl}.
+In particular, we will focus on \emph{Structural Causal Models} (SCMs) \cite{pearl2009causality} as they encompass the most common tasks found in the \causalml literature within a common framework.
 With SCMs, one can estimate what will happen to data after changes (called \emph{interventions}) are made to its generating process.
 Going one step further, they also allow us to model the consequences of changes in hindsight while taking into account what happened (called \emph{counterfactuals}).
 We introduce these concepts in more detail in \Cref{sec:prelim}, assuming no prior knowledge of causality.

 Despite the extensive work on designing various types of \causalml algorithms, a clear categorization of its problems and methodology is lacking.
 We believe this is partly explained by the fact that \causalml usually involves assumptions about the data unfamiliar to large parts of ML.
-These assumptions are often tricky to relate across different problem setups (and untestable), making it difficult to measure progress and applicability.
-These issues are what motivates this survey.
+These assumptions are often tricky to relate across different problem setups, and are in many cases untestable with the data at hand (or even at all testable, regardless of any data collection procedure).
+This makes it difficult to measure progress and applicability, and motivates this survey.